Organic Pest Control

 In addition to using natural predators, row covers provide great protection from pests, as well as harsh weather.
 These are fairly simple to install and provide all of the proper nutrients to your garden through the porous material, while keeping out pests.
 They even provide frost protection during winter months, if you get a heavy-weighted cover.
 The covers come in various weights depending on your needs and how much protection you want from the elements.

-Diatomaceous Earth (D.E.) is also beneficial and is 100% safe for your garden, but dangerous to pests as it punctures their exoskeletons causing dehydration and death.
+Food-grade diatomaceous earth is beneficial and 100% safe for your garden, but dangerous to pests as it punctures their exoskeletons causing dehydration and death.
 This is an affordable and effective way to organically manage pests in your garden.
-Since D.E. loses its effectiveness when wet, it’s recommended to re-apply it after rainfall.
+Since diatomaceous earth loses its effectiveness when wet, re-apply after rainfall.